angiekim1203/howtosupport/README.md

 > **Example**: "Staff of Flowing Water" grants the owner of the item AP stats and shield/healing amplification.
 When a shield or heal is casted on an ally champion, the ally champion and the caster both obtain extra AP and Ability Haste.

 #### Poke Items
+> Poke items are typically the items that the DPS would purchase, typically being more expensive than the support items.
+>
+> **Example**: "Luden's Tempest" grants

 #### Tank Items

+\
+\